cemalhekim/llm-driven-robotics/README.md

-# llm_robotic_control
-Local LLM-Guided Robotic Control System for On-Demand Task Planning and Execution in Self-Driving Environments
+#Local LLM-Guided Robotic Control System for On-Demand Task Planning and Execution in Self-Driving Environments